asayers/orpa/README.md

 ```

 So, I started marking the commits I'd looked at by attaching a note to them.
-Now, the notes show up in `git log` and you can see which commits you've
+Now, the notes show up in `git log` and I can see which commits I've looked
-looked at, and which are still waiting to be reviewed.
+at, and which are still waiting to be reviewed.

 ```
 $ git show b76598d